walkabilly/machine_learning_for_epi/logistic_regression_ml.md

 * Lasso regression: the coefficients of some less contributive variables are forced to be exactly zero.
 Only the most significant variables are kept in the final model.
 * Elastic net regression: the combination of ridge and lasso regression.
 It shrinks some coefficients toward zero (like ridge regression) and set some coefficients to exactly zero (like lasso regression)

 Here we are going to use the same setup as before with our up-sampled and 10 fold cross validation approach and add in the hyperparameter testing.
-We will go from using the `gml` engine in R to the `glmnet` package for estimates.
+We will go from using the `glm` engine in R to the `glmnet` package for estimates.
 From the package description

 > Extremely efficient procedures for fitting the entire lasso or elastic-net regularization path for linear regression, logistic and multinomial regression models, Poisson regression, Cox model, multiple-response Gaussian, and the grouped multinomial regression; see [https://doi.org/10.18637/jss.v033.i01](https://doi.org/10.18637/jss.v033.i01) and [https://doi.org/10.18637/jss.v039.i05](https://doi.org/10.18637/jss.v039.i05).